centreon/centreon-documentation/cloud/graph-views/map-web-create-standard-map.md

 - **Style tab:** to customize shapes, links and text.
 - **Text tab:** to format all text elements.
 - **Arrange tab:** to organize elements on the drawing canvas (size, position, alignment) and place them according to different layers.

+> You are able to add an element and save the map even if this element is not tied to any resource.
+It will then be displayed in yellow when you switch to view mode.